apache/incubator-streampark-website/docs/flink-k8s/3-hadoop-resource-integration.md

 ## Using Hadoop resource in Flink on K8s

-Using Hadoop resources under the Apache StreamPark Flink-K8s runtime, such as checkpoint mount HDFS, read and write Hive, etc. The general process is as follows:
+Using Hadoop resources under the Apache StreamPark™ Flink-K8s runtime, such as checkpoint mount HDFS, read and write Hive, etc. The general process is as follows:

 #### 1、HDFS